Updated: 30th April 2021

 I tend to allow a few dandelions to thrive, especially in spring, and more so if there is a shortage of other flowers available for the bees – perhaps because poor weather means that fewer flowers are in bloom (dandelions are brilliantly hardy, and no doubt are a life saver for bees and other insects in the early months of slim-pickings).

 If I am concerned about them getting out of hand, I will remove the clocks (seed heads) and put them in the council compost bin (sorry goldfinches – you had your chance! – but I leave plenty of other seed heads for them to get at).
 I never use weed killers, ever.
 I tend to have a few dandelions in the rockery, one or two in the lawn, sometimes a few among the established raspberry canes, and that is about it.
 The odd one might appear behind the greenhouse.

 I also look around the local area.
 I can tell you that in my immediate area, there are many, many dandelions in the verges, down in the valley, and the country lane were I walk our spaniel on a daily basis.
 In short, I feel I can keep control of the dandelions in favour of including other plants not represented in my local vicinity.

 But what if you live in an urban area, with few dandelions around, but you do not want to have a garden covered in dandelions?

 Perhaps you could allow a couple to thrive, as I do, ensuring you remove the clocks on a regular basis to prevent the seeds spreading?

 You can also include spring flowering plants that have broad appeal for pollinators.
 I especially recommend pulmonaria and spring flowering heathers.
-Shrubs provide great potential, with ceanothus, berberis, rhibes and mahonia.
+Flowering shrubs provide great potential for bees, with ceanothus, berberis, rhibes and mahonia.